 Coming to terms with this rather harsh reality may give rise to some cognitive dissonance.
 On the other hand, this understanding ultimately frees you of its grip.
 And, knowing the “who,” “why” and “how” behind this perverse strategy will enable you to become more effective in combatting its effects in the current conflict.

 My working definition of fear mongering is a strategy or tactic aimed at arousing anxiety within individuals or a population in order to overwhelm and control and used in other instances to secure public support for increased military/security spending.

 “Catastrophizing,” “hystericizing,” “creating a shit-storm,” “going nuclear,” and “kicking over the table” are tactics often used with a similar intent.

 Growing up on a livestock enterprise, I learned a lot about how to rouse a languishing herd of cattle and get it moving quickly in the desired direction.
-Basically, you carried a big stick and waved it menacingly in the air while loudly shouting “Heeee yaa” or something equally motivating.
+Basically, you waved a piece of an old hockey stick, livestock cane or other suitable object in the air as you utter a “Heeee yaa” to get the attention of the members of the herd and convince them they need to get moving.
 Sometimes you added enticement like a bunch of hay or some grain in order to lure cattle into a corral or stall.
 Less refined cattlemen frequently injected profanities.